CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.2.md

 - **"located-in":** Relates an entity to its geographic location (e.g., "Paris located-in France").
 - **"causes":** Connects a cause to an effect (e.g., "rain causes wet").

-Semantic Index uses billions of these structured relationships between entities, concepts, and data to encode human-like understanding of the connections between things.
+Semantic Index uses billions of these structured relationships between entities, concepts, and data to encode a human-like understanding of the connections between things.
 This web of semantic relationships is what enables context and language grounding.

 ## Customer Data and Security